 The 2023 Plan proposes to continue using the risk management and procurement strategy that the IPA has historically utilized: hedging load by procuring on and off-peak blocks of forward energy in a three-year laddered approach.
-The IPA believes the continuation of its tested and proven risk management strategy is the most prudent and reasonable approach, and the approach most likely to meet its statutorily mandated objective to "[d]evelop electricity procurement plans to ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."3
+The IPA believes the continuation of its tested and proven risk management strategy is the most prudent and reasonable approach, and the approach most likely to meet its statutorily mandated objective to "[d]evelop electricity procurement plans to ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."4

 The IPA's energy hedging strategy for the 2023 Procurement Plan is consistent with the strategy used for the 2022 Plan.
 That strategy involves the procurement of hedges in 2023 to meet a portion of anticipated eligible retail customer energy supply requirements for a three-year period and includes two block energy procurement events, one in the Spring and the second in the Fall.
 One change that is proposed is to decrease the amount of summer blocks procured in the prompt Spring procurement by increasing the hedging percentages for prior procurements.
 Details of this procurement strategy can be found in Section 7.1.
-While the IPA continues utilizing a final hedging level of 100% for Ameren Illinois and MidAmerican (106% for July and August), the IPA now proposes to hedge to 75% for ComEd in light of the crediting and debiting to eligible retail customers occurring through carbon mitigation credit delivery contract balancing.
+While the IPA continues utilizing a final hedging level of 100% for Ameren Illinois and MidAmerican (106% for July and August), the IPA now will hedge to 50% for ComEd as discussed in Sections 6.9.1 and 7.1.1 and as required by the Commission's Final Order approving this Plan.
+Additionally, as discussed in Section 8.1, the IPA will now require bidders to disclose the fuel mix of their bids.5

 As explained in more detail in Section 5.2.2.1, MISO plans to implement a seasonal resource adequacy construct starting with the 2023-2024 Delivery Year.
-Under the seasonal resource adequacy construct, capacity in the MISO Planning Resource Auction ("PRA")4 and in the IPA's bilateral procurements will be procured for each of four distinct seasons: summer, fall, winter, and spring.5
+Under the seasonal resource adequacy construct, capacity in the MISO Planning Resource Auction ("PRA")6 and in the IPA's bilateral procurements will be procured for each of four distinct seasons: summer, fall, winter, and spring.7

-For Ameren Illinois, for the 2023-2024 Delivery Year the IPA recommends holding a procurement in early 2023 to make up for the capacity not procured in the cancelled Fall 2022 capacity procurement and any additional capacity that needs to be made up from previously held procurements where Ameren Illinois and the winning bidders from those procurements cannot come to agreement on how to convert annual ZRCs into seasonal ZRCs.6 The target of this procurement is 50% of the forecast capacity needs of Ameren Illinois eligible retail customers, as was the target in the 2022 Electricity Procurement Plan.
+For Ameren Illinois, for the 2023-2024 Delivery Year the IPA recommends holding a procurement in early 2023 to make up for the capacity not procured in the cancelled Fall 2022 capacity procurement and any additional capacity that needs to be made up from previously held procurements where Ameren Illinois and the winning bidders from those procurements cannot come to agreement on how to convert annual ZRCs into seasonal